bhj/KaraokeEternal/docs/_docs/index.md

 **Important:** The server app is not currently signed, so macOS and Windows SmartScreen will complain by default. *Do not disable Gatekeeper* on macOS - simply right-click the file and choose Open.

 Once running, click the Karaoke Forever Server menubar icon (macOS) or right-click the tray icon (Windows) to show the server URL.
-You can click *Open in browser* or browse to the server URL (including port) from any device on the network.
+You can click *Open in browser* or browse to the server URL (be sure to include the port) from any device on the network.
 Note that the web app is primarily designed for mobile browsers.

 You can also run the server on most any platform with Node.js 10 or later: